Bluetooth 5 Means Better Asset Tracking

 With over 8.2 billion Bluetooth devices in the world, It is the most widely adopted standard for short-range wireless communication.
 In fact, nearly all of today’s smart devices come pre-equipped with Bluetooth.
 Bluetooth is also among the most energy efficient technologies on the market, boasting a range of up to 100 meters and a widely adapted and has an established ecosystem.

-“Two companies approach me every month with new IoT products based on BLE.
-Zigbee is dead—BLE is everywhere.”
+“Two companies approach me every month with new IoT products based on Bluetooth LE.
+Zigbee is dead—Bluetooth LE is everywhere.”

 Dimitar Vasilev, founder and CTO at Cisco’s openBerlin